Aktion Gitter: Planning

 The mass arrests of Aktion Gitter were neither unprecedented nor a spontaneous government response to the assassination attempt of July 1944, but the working through of long-standing policies.
 Leading politicians from the Weimar years had been identified on a so-called government "A-list" as early as 1935/36, divided into sub-categories A-1, A-2 and A-3.
 At the outbreak of the Second World War in 1939 the Gestapo had arrested between 2,000 and 4,000 people whose names appeared on List A-1.
 These were identified as "enemies of the state" and placed in "protective custody", in most cases in the Buchenwald concentration camp.
 However, most of these had been released by the summer of 1940.
-Nevertheless, Hitler gave notice in April 1942 that "if a mutiny were to break out today somewhere in the country", it would meet with an immediate response ("Sofortmaßnahmen").
+Nevertheless, Hitler gave notice in April 1942 that "if a mutiny were to break out today somewhere in the country", it would meet with an immediate response (Sofortmaßnahmen).
 Directly following the outbreak of civil arrest or similar disturbances, all leading men from the [left-wing] opposition, and indeed also those from the Catholic political tradition would be arrested, removed from their homes and sent for execution.
 Additionally all concentration camp inmates would be shot along with all criminals, whether they were in state detention or at liberty at the time.

-On 14 August 1944 SS Chief Heinrich Himmler received the mandate to have former Social Democratic (SPD) and Communist Party (KPD) officials detained.
-The mass arrest, which was estimated to cover more than 5,000 former politicians, should take no account of whether or not those detained were still engaged in opposition activity, and was not connected with the search underway for the July assassination plotters.
-On Thursday 17 August 1944 all leading Gestapo officers in the country received a secret telex from Department 4 of the Reich Security Main Office (Reichssicherheitshauptamt; RSHA).
-The telex contained notification from Gestapo Chief Heinrich Müller, regional Landtags or city councils who had been members of the (till 1933 legal) SPD and KPD (parties) along with all trades union and party officials of the SPD, without regard to whether or not they were currently facing investigation, were to be detained.
+On 14 August 1944 SS Chief Himmler received the mandate to have former Social Democratic (SPD) and Communist Party (KPD) officials detained.
+The mass arrest, estimated to cover more than 5,000 former politicians, was to take no account of whether or not those detained were still engaged in opposition activity, and was not connected with the search underway for the July assassination plotters.
+Three days later all leading Gestapo officers in the country received a secret telex from Department 4 of the Reich Security Main Office (Reichssicherheitshauptamt; RSHA).
+It contained notification from Gestapo Chief Heinrich Müller that regional Landtags or city councils who had been members of the SPD and Communist Party of Germany along with all trade-union and party officials of the SPD, without regard to whether or not they were currently facing investigation, were to be detained.
 Those aged more than 70, those who were ill and those who had been "of service to the system" [since 1933] should be spared from arrest, however.
 The arrests were to happen nationwide during the early hours of 22 August.
 Orders were that detainees should then be taken without delay to the nearest concentration camp and taken into what was designated "protective custody" by the RHSA.
 Additionally, by 25 August Gestapo officers of the RHSA should then report the total numbers arrested, analysed according to political party and according to political functions.
 Himmler's orders arrived under the heading Aktion Gitter.
-On 21 August the order was extended so that pre-1933 assembly members from the old Centre Party were also to be detained, although this broadening of the scope of The Aktion was partially rescinded two days later.
+On 21 August the order was extended so that pre-1933 assembly members from the old Centre Party were also to be detained, although this broadening of the scope of the action was partially rescinded two days later.